 Non-ossifying fibromas (NOF) are the most common of non-neoplastic fibrous bone lesions and are a larger version (>3 cm) of a fibrous cortical defect; both are encompassed by the term fibroxanthoma or metaphyseal fibrous defect.

 NOFs are very common in children and adolescents, and the most common fibrous, bony lesion in this age group 6, with a peak incidence at 10-15 years old.
 The prevalence is estimated 30-40% of all normal children.
 It is twice as common in boys than in girls 8.
 They are usually not seen beyond the age of 30, as they spontaneously heal, being gradually filled in by bone.

 The majority of NOFs are asymptomatic.
 Larger lesions may be painful and potentially weaken the bone enough to predispose to pathological fracture.

-An NOF macroscopically appears as a fleshy, fibrous, yellow or tan-brown lesion with variable areas of haemorrhage 4.
+A NOF macroscopically appears as a fleshy, fibrous, yellow or tan-brown lesion with variable areas of hemorrhage 4.

 Microscopic examination reveals the lesions to be highly cellular containing spindle-shaped cells on a background of stromal tissue in a prominent storiform pattern.
 Foamy histiocytes and multinucleated giant cells are also seen.
 Mitotic figures and/or cellular dysplasia should not be seen 4.

 The irony of non-ossifying fibromas appearing to ossify has not been lost on generations of radiologists, although strictly speaking the lesion itself does not ossify, rather being filled in by normal bone from the periphery 4.
 Indeed, it is believed that many bone islands are healed fibroxanthomas (FCD/NOF).

 Plain radiograph / CT

 NOFs are typically a multiloculated lucent lesion with a sclerotic rim.
 They are located eccentrically in the metaphysis, adjacent to the physis.
-As the patient ages, they seem to migrate away from the physis.
+As the patient ages, they seem to migrate away from the physis 9.